-The treatment is a series of hot and cold Scandinavian style baths in a sprawling complex located in a picture book forest setting amidst spruce and cedar trees.
+The treatment is a series of hot and cold Scandinavian-style baths in a sprawling complex located in a picture book forest setting amidst spruce and cedar trees.

-6- PEAK 2 PEAK Gondola
+8- Ride the PEAK 2 PEAK Gondola in Whistler

 Even if you’re not a skier or snowboarder, Whistler Blackcomb’s Peak to Peak Gondola is a sightseeing experiencing worth doing in winter.

 It’s the longest (3.024km) and highest (435m) lift in the world, with mind-blowing vistas of a white winter wonderland from the sky.